 Massachusetts general law requires that we must send the property tax bill to the owner of record as of the January 1 date immediately preceding the start of the old fiscal year.

 This means that if you had purchased property in Montague after January 1 the tax bills for July 1 of that year to June 30 of the following year would be in the name of the previous owner and in this case the bills would be mailed to the previous owner by the Post Office.
 All attempts are made to include an in c/o for a new owner but the registry of deeds has a month delay in forwarding copies of deeds to the municipalities.
 Please call the Tax Collector’s office to have a bill mailed to you.
+It is the responsibility of the homeowner to obtain their bill as not receiving a bill does not relieve you of the obligation to pay your taxes on time.
+(MA General Laws, Chapter 60, Section 3)

 Payments are due in the Tax Collector’s office by the close of business on the due date.
 Interest of 14% per annum will be charged for the number of days the payment is overdue after the due date.
-Timely payment of all bills is generally a prerequisite to preserving an owner’s right to appeal an abatement decision of the Board of Assessors.
+Timely payment of all bills is a prerequisite to preserving an owner’s right to appeal an abatement decision of the Board of Assessors.

 Postmarks do not verify timely payment.
 It is the responsibility of the taxpayer to ensure that tax bills arrive in the Tax Collector’s office on or before the due dates.